Chunkys0up7/AttemptTwoPractioner/docs/DEVLOG.md

 ---
 ## [YYYY-MM-DD] Authentication Enhancements (Backend)
-- Secure session handling is already implemented via SessionMiddleware with secure cookie settings (httpOnly, sameSite, secure in production).
+- Secure state persistence is enforced via secure, httpOnly, sameSite cookies and backend best practices.
-- Next: Proceed to auto-logout functionality as required by the checklist.
+- Next: Proceed to CSRF protection as required by the checklist.
 ---